Your guide to healthy eating at restaurants

 Look for: Thin-crust pizza with extra veggies; marinara sauce; side salads; light or no cheese; grilled chicken and anchovies for toppings;

-Run from: Pepperoni, bacon, and sausage toppings; pasta (they just serve too much!); wings and creamy dipping sauces; breadsticks, knots, and garlic bread; meatball and other cheesy meat subs.
+Run from: Pepperoni, bacon, and sausage toppings; pasta (they just serve too much!); deep dish varieties; too many carbs per serving size there, wings and creamy dipping sauces; breadsticks, knots, and garlic bread; meatball and other cheesy meat subs.

 Chicken and Seafood Seafood (Think: Chick-Fil-A, KFC, Red Lobster, Long John Silver’s)